jeroendv/workshopLp/test/test3/Readme.md

-The model that we are using however includes some constraints responsible for computing the SessionLoadDifference variable, which is a derived results that is no longer needed because the cost associated with an unbalance is set to zero in this particular case.
-Hence we can conclude that the pre-process step failed to eliminate those constraints.
+The model that we are using however includes some constraints responsible for computing the SessionLoadDifference variable, which is a derived results used for session load balancing.
+It is however no longer needed because the cost associated with an unbalance is set to zero in this particular case.
+Hence these constraints aren't needed but the pre-process step failed to eliminate them.

 ## Constraint predicates